Office of the Associate Vice President for Information Technology and Chief Technology Officer

 Markham, 34, has a combined 16 years of relevant higher education, corporate and U.S. military experience, and previously served as the Chief Information Officer for Florida State College at Jacksonville’s Department of College Information Technology Services.
 As FSCJ’s CIO, he re-envisioned, successfully reorganized and retooled the department, an organization of 100 employees who serve a distributed college campus of nearly 60,000 students.

-At SUNY Empire, as the senior leader of the college’s Information Technology Services division his responsibilities encompass envisioning, planning, implementing, and maintaining technology related to the support and education of the college’s 20,000 graduate, nursing, undergraduate, international, veteran and military students learning through individual independent study, face to face in large and small groups, online and through a blend of all modes of learning.
+At SUNY Empire, as the senior leader of the college’s Information Technology Services division his responsibilities encompass envisioning, planning, implementing, and maintaining technology related to the support and education of the college’s 20,000 graduate, nursing and health, undergraduate, international, veteran and military students learning through individual independent study, face to face in large and small groups, online and through a blend of all modes of learning.

 Markham also serves as liaison between the college and SUNY’s system wide comprehensive college CIO committee (CCIO).